Quantum key distribution based on the quantum eraser: Quantum circuit implementation

 \section{Quantum circuit implementation}

-In this section, we introduce a quantum circuit implementation of the proposed scheme using basic quantum logic gates.
-Alice sends two qubits, Q and F, to Bob as shown in Fig. \ref{circuit} that are both initialized to $|0\rangle$.
-Q represents the photon in the quantum eraser while the flag qubit F represents the which-path information.
-The states $|0\rangle$ and $|1\rangle$ of Q represent the two different paths of the photon in the MZI.
-Note that in the MZI of section 2, WPI is encoded through additional degrees of freedom of the same photon, while here we encode WPI through another qubit.
-The two Hadamard gates (H) in Fig. \ref{circuit} represent the two beam splitters while the Z gate represents the phase element $\phi=\pi$.
-When Alice chooses to insert WPI, she inserts a controlled-NOT (CNOT) gate between the two Hadmard gates that entangles the two qubits.
-On the other side, Bob performs two measurements in the Z-basis on the two qubits received from Alice.
-If he chooses to erase WPI, he can insert an H gate to F before he performs the measurement as in Fig. \ref{circuit}-a, thus effectively measuring in the X-basis, i.e., the information about the WPI encoded in the Z-basis is scrambled.
-Alternatively, as in Fig. \ref{circuit}-b, he can insert a CNOT gate to F followed by a Hadmard gate to Q before doing the measurements in the Z-basis.
+In this section, we introduce a quantum circuit implementation of the proposed schemes using basic quantum logic gates.
+First, consider the schemes based on the single photon quantum eraser.
+Alice sends two qubits, Q and F, to Bob as shown in Fig. \ref{circuit}-a and \ref{circuit}-b that are both initialized to $|0\rangle$.
+Q represents the photon in the quantum eraser while the flag qubit F represents the which-way information.
+The states $|0\rangle$ and $|1\rangle$ of Q represent the two different paths of the photon inside the MZI.
+Note that in the MZI of section 2, WWI is encoded through additional degrees of freedom of the same photon, while here we encode WWI through another qubit.
+The two Hadamard gates (H) in Fig. \ref{circuit}-a and \ref{circuit}-b at the side of Alice represent the two beam splitters while the Z gate represents the phase element $\phi=\pi$.
+When Alice chooses to insert WWI, she inserts a controlled-NOT (CNOT) gate between the two Hadmard gates that entangles the two qubits.
+On the other side, before Bob performs his measurements in the Z-basis on the two qubits received from Alice he can choose to erase the WWI or not.
+We show two different implementations for how Bob can erase the WWI in Fig. \ref{circuit}-a and \ref{circuit}-b.
+When he decides to erase the WWI, Bob can either insert an H gate to F before he performs the measurement as in Fig. \ref{circuit}-a, thus effectively measuring it in the X-basis, or alternatively, he can insert a CNOT gate to F followed by a Hadmard gate to Q before doing the measurements in the Z-basis as in Fig. \ref{circuit}-b.
+In both cases, the information about the WWI encoded in the Z-basis is scrambled.